A Common Set of ELDAC Clinical Tools

 7. Abbey Pain Scale (38kb pdf) Measure pain in a person with dementia who cannot communicate verbally.
 Tick Tick Tick

-8. Verbal Descriptor Scale (Pain Thermometer) Assess pain intensity in a person able to communicate verbally or point, including a person with moderate to severe cognitive impairment.
+8. Verbal Descriptor Scale (Pain Thermometer) (30kb pdf) Assess pain intensity in a person able to communicate verbally or point, including a person with moderate to severe cognitive impairment.
 Tick Tick Tick

 Psychosocial Needs 9.
 Confusion Assessment Method (CAM) - Shortened version (142kb pdf) Identify a person with delirium.
 Tick Tick Tick